Carbon footprint is the amount of carbon dioxide (CO2) released into the environment through direct or indirect human activities.

 In fact, if you see companies that are not doing enough to reduce carbon footprint then you can simply switch to those that are.

 Moreover, embrace recycling.
 You can give to charity clothes that you are never going to wear.
 These days, people rent electronics, furniture, and cars.
-Try a minimalist lifestyle.
+Or try minimalism instead.
 It is a great way to bring down carbon footprint.

 Everything we do impacts the environment, in a positive or negative way.
 Do you have any more ideas on how to reduce your carbon footprint?